-Type of services Nature, timing of satisfaction of performance Revenue recognition policy Drilling and related services obligations, significant payment terms Customers generally contract for a comprehensive agreement to provide integrated services to operate a rig and drill a well.
-The Group is seen by the operators as the overseer of all services and are compensating the Group to provide that entire suite of services.
-In identifying performance obligations, IFRS 15 series guidance states that a contract may contain a single performance obligation composed of a series of distinct goods or services if: The Group determined that the delivery of day rate drilling services is within the scope of the series guidance as both criteria are met: each distinct increment of service (i.e. hour available to drill) that the Group promises to transfer represents a performance obligation that would meet the criteria for recognizing revenue over time; and the Group would use the same method for measuring progress toward satisfaction of the performance obligation for each distinct increment of service in the series. same and would meet the criteria to be a performance obligation satisfied over time; andb) each distinct good or service is measured using the Consideration for activities that are not distinct within the scope of contracts, such as mobilization, demobilization and upgrade/modification, and do not align with a distinct time increment within the contract term are allocated across the single performance obligation and are recognized over the expected recognition period in proportion to the passage of each hour available to drill.
-Consideration for activities which align with a distinct time increment within the contract are period when the services are performed.
-Drilling services are consumed as the services are performed and generally enhance a well site which the customer controls.
-Work performed on a well site does not create an asset with an alternative use to the contractor since the well/asset being worked on is owned by the customer.
-Therefore, the Group's measure of progress for a drilling contract is hours available to drill over the contracted duration.
+Type of services Nature, timing of satisfaction of performance obligations, significant payment terms Revenue recognition policy Catering, manpower accommodation and housekeeping, and other revenue The Group provides catering, manpower, accommodation and cleaning services to customers.
+Length of the contract depends on the customers' requirement.
+Revenue is recognised over the period of contract based on the output.
+Revenue is recognised over time as the services are provided.
+Transfer of control of the service is assessed based on the service performed.
+Function or events sales Revenue is recognized based on the goods delivered.
+Revenue is recognised point in time when the foods were delivered to the customers based on the rates agreed with the customer.
+Helicopter transportation services As these services are provided "over time", revenue is recognized accordingly.
+Invoices are normally issued on a monthly basis Revenue is recognised over time as the services are provided.
+Transfer of control of the service is assessed based on the service performed.
+Air Ambulance Services, Supply of spares, maintenance, repair operation services and Training services. and are usually payable within 30-60 days.
+Revenue is recognized based on the actual services rendered and goods delivered.
+Invoices are normally issued as and when the service is performed and are usually payable within 30-60 days.
+Revenue was recognised at point in time when the services were delivered to the customers based on the rates agreed with the customer.
+Drilling and related services Customers generally contract for a comprehensive agreement to provide integrated services to operate a rig and drill a well.
+The Group is seen by the operators as the overseer to provide that entire suite of services.
+In identifying performance obligations, IFRS 15 series guidance states that a contract may contain a single performance obligation composed of a series of distinct goods or services it. a) each distinct good or service is substantially the same and would meet the criteria to be a performance obligation satisfied over time; and b) each distinct good or service is measured satisfaction of the overall performance obligation.
+The Group determined that the delivery of day rate difiling services is within the scope of the series guidance as both criteria are met: - each distinct increment of service (i.e. hou available to drill) that the Group promises to transfer represents a performance obligation that would meet the criteria for recognizing revenue over time; and - the Group would use we same method for her the scope of contracts, such as mobilization within the scope of contracts, such as mobilization increment of service in the series.
+Consideration for activities that are not distinct increment of service in the series.
+Consideration for activities that are not distinct increment of service in the series.
+Consideration and are recognized over the expected recognition period in proportion to the passage of each hour available to drill distinct time increment within the contract term is recognized in the period when the services are performed.
+Duffing services are consumed as the survices are performed on generally enhance a well site which the customer controls.
+Work performed on a well set does not create an asset with an alternative use to the contractor since the well/asset being worked on is somed by the customer.
+Therefore, the Group's measure of progress for a drilling tomitartice the retextore of the order a disternative tomitartice the retextore of the order of a disternative the contractor since the well/asset being tomitartice the retextore of the services are performed.